pieroproietti/pengui/README.md

 Just run `bin/create_venv` from the root of the project and and follow the instructions.
 Under `bin`, there are usefull scripts to `run`, `create-bin`, `create-deb`, etc. They must always be run from the root of the project and have a self-explanatory name.

 ## nuitka
-We are using nuitka 2.1.4 on python 3.11.
+We are using **nuitka 2.1.5** on **python 3.11.2**.
+To create bin, we need to install:

 `sudo apt install ccache patchelf`

 ## fpm
-To create Debian packages we use fpm.
+To create Debian packages we need to install fpm.

 First install ruby `sudo apt install ruby`, then with gem, install fpm.